-By default many things on the site are denied to non-members, such as the profile page, directory search and other community elements that tie to the profile.
+By default, non-members do not have access to many areas, such as the profile page, directory search, and other community elements that tie to the profile.

 Lost Constituent (is_lost)

-This is usually a computed field tied to a field from a client's offline database that indicates address and contact information are missing for that member.
-Text or a question mark ? icon can display can display on member records that "are lost" to encourage other members to contact an admin if they have information about the “lost” member.
+This is usually a computed field tied to a field from a client's offline database that indicates address and contact information which are missing for that member.
+Text or a question mark ? icon can display on member records that "are lost" to encourage other members to contact an admin if they have information about the “lost” member.
 Users will not be able to email them from the profile.

 Deceased Constituent (is_deceased)

-Usually a computed field that ties to a field from a client's offline database.
-Emails are not sent to records marked as is_deceased.
-These records are still displayed in search results and can have text or a yellow ribbon icon display.
-Also, a token can be added to the profile header pattern that will display on the profile page; it can be either text or an image indicating the member is deceased.
-They will be excluded from receiving emails.
+This computed field ties to a field from a client's offline database.
+If you mark is_deceased, the system will not send any emails.
+You can still see these records and have text, or a yellow ribbon icon displayed.
+Also, you can add a token to the profile header pattern that will display on the profile page; it can be either text or an image indicating the member is deceased.

 Disabled Record (is_disabled)

 Setting a record to disabled prevents the constituent from logging in or using/appearing in any front-end features or views.
-Admins will still be able to look up disabled records and see the constituent's data and history.
+Admins will still look up disabled records and see the constituent's data and history.

-Basically, disabling a record is like deleting a record without actually deleting it.
-Records with this flag don’t get sent Email Marketing emails and the user can't log in.
-They are not returned in search results for regular users and will not be returned in first time login results.
+Disabling a record is like deleting a record without actually deleting it.
+Records with this flag do not get sent Email Marketing emails, and the user can not log in.
+Disabled Records do not get returned for regular users in first-time login results in search results.